leon-matthews/go-playground/README.md

 # Go Playground

-Exploring the Go Programing language
+Learning and exploring the Go Programing language.

-## Next

-Explore Go's 'goroutines' and channels, using the [Go by Example](https://gobyexample.com/) site.
+Contains worked examples and exercises from books as well as a catch-all for trying out new techniques or ideas for new projects.